AndersDeath/diary2/000-current.md

 # 26 May - Saturday - Kaş - 240 day of immigration

 Today I had a really nice weekend day.
 We were at nice ruined hotel on peninsula in Kash.
 I liked to walk there and tool a lot of nice photos.
+Then we trie to find a beach that is in so hard to reach place that we decided no to try doing it.
+THe we drove to Kalkan city and walked there.